Mt. Gox bitcoin exchanges' Karpeles appeals conviction

 Continue Reading Below

-Karpeles' lawyer Nobuyasu Ogata said Friday his client had merely tried to reduce the risks for Mt.
+Karpeles' lawyer Nobuyasu Ogata said Friday his client says he merely tried to reduce the risks for Mt.
 Gox users.

 The Tokyo District Court cleared Karpeles earlier this month of embezzlement and breach of trust charges, handing him a suspended sentence, meaning he wouldn't have to serve jail time.

 But he was found guilty of the dubious data charges.
+The court said he had manipulated data to harm his clients, betraying their trust and abusing his engineering skills.

 Prosecutors had demanded 10 years in prison.